simard-landscape-lab/rabasar/README.md

 1. `conda create --name rabasar_env python=3.7`
 2. `conda activate rabasar_env`
 3. `conda install -c conda-forge --yes --file requirements.txt`
-4. `pip install .` (maybe at some point, we can distribute on pypi)
+4. `pip install .`

 5. Ensure your python can be found by jupyter via `python -m ipykernel install --user`

 You can make sure your installation was done correctly running `python -c "import rabasar"` and/or running the notebooks.
+At some point, we may distribute on `pypi`, though would want more robust tests and simpler demonstrations.

 # References